Akash420-oss/LoVeriA-ViRus/README.md

 ## What's the exploit-->🤯
 It is a fun project so don't take it seriously.
 Here i'm using c as a backend part where you will find a lot of love test where you have to decrypt...🤭,if you can't crack them then it can damage your device..😈<br>
+That's it what are you waiting for, here is nothing for you buddyy go and try it out...😉

+### Infected from
+* Shell Scripting
+* C

+## Let's inject it on someone's laappyyy..💻
+Right now i'll teach you how to inject this malicious code to your laptop...😈

+### R3qu1r3m3nts
+For run this virus you have to install ""